Former US Cardinal McCarrick not competent to face sex abuse trial, judge says

 A Vatican report in November 2020 found that McCarrick rose through the church's ranks despite rumors of sexual misconduct and that Pope John Paul II promoted him despite knowing the allegations.

-His attorneys in February moved to dismiss the Massachusetts case, saying a professor of psychiatry and behavioral science at the Johns Hopkins University School of Medicine found McCarrick has dementia, likely due to Alzheimer's disease.
+The Massachusetts and Wisconsin cases are the only two he has faced despite lawsuits by other men accusing him of sexual abuse decades ago.
+A legal quirk froze the statute of limitations in the Massachusetts case after McCarrick, a non-resident, left the state.

-Prosecutors retained their own expert, state psychologist Kerry Nelligan, who testified on Wednesday that she also determined he had dementia, which hinders his ability to assist in his defense.
+His alleged victim in a court filing on Wednesday said the case "was to have provided a modest level of payback" after he suffered years of abuse at McCarrick's hands.

-(Reporting by Nate Raymond in Boston; Editing by Chizu Nomiyama and Andy Sullivan and David Gregorio)
+(Reporting by Nate Raymond in Boston; Editing by Chizu Nomiyama and Andy Sullivan, David Gregorio and Jonathan Oatis)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.